color-js/elements/src/color-slider/README.md

 There are many ways to use this component, depending on what you need.
-E.g. if all you need is styling sliders with arbitrary gradients you don’t even need a component, you can just use the CSS file and a few classes and CSS variables.
+E.g. if all you need is styling sliders with arbitrary gradients you don’t even need a component, you can just [use the CSS file](#css-only) and a few classes and CSS variables to style regular HTML sliders.

 The actual component does a lot more:
 - It provides a `color` property with the actual color value.
-- It can provide an editable tooltip as a tooltip that both shows and edits the current value
+- It takes care of displaying even colors in unsupported color spaces

 Basic example: